OrganicCrops logo

 Camu Camu, rich in vitamin C and high in antioxidants

-1. Read the product information, download the product specification document which contains detailed product information such as physical and chemical characteristics, microbiological parameters, nutritional information, storage and shelf-life information and a production process flow-chart.
+1. Read the product information carefully and download the product specification document, which contains important information about the product's physical and chemical characteristics, microbiological parameters, nutritional information, storage and shelf-life information, and production process flow-chart.

 1. Cultivation: conventional or organic